How do you build a high performing team?

 How do you build a culture of generous appreciation on your team?
 You model the way.
 You praise people regularly and randomly.
 You catch them doing something right and you praise it publicly.
 And you even publicly praise when you catch them praising each other as well.
 The more you praise the right behavior, the more of it you get.

-In fact, modeling the way as a leader is a constant throughout these four behaviors.
-Because bursty communication requires a team leader who will model the way by structuring (and reducing) meetings to allow for it.
-Likewise, when conflict arises, teams are looking to the team leader to model the way in responding respectfully.
-And teams that build authentic connections have leaders who model the way by being authentically interested in the lives of their people.
-You could say that high performing teams do things differently, because they have leaders who do things differently.
-And in doing so, those leaders help the team do their best work ever.
+In fact, modeling the way as a leader is a constant throughout all of these behaviors.
+Bursty communication requires a team leader who will model the way by structuring — and reducing — meetings to allow for it.
+Conversational turn-taking requires a leader who genuinely listens and draws others in.
+When conflict arises, teams look to the leader to respond respectfully.
+Teams that build authentic connections have leaders who are authentically interested in their people’s lives.
+And cultures of generous appreciation start with leaders who praise first and often.

 About the author